mahaboob-basha-a/mock-schedule/README.md

 - `duration`: INTEGER (30, 45, 60 minutes)
 - `is_premium`: INTEGER (0 or 1)
 - `cost`: INTEGER

-## Deployment

-You can deploy your application on any platform that supports Node.js, such as Heroku, Vercel, or AWS.
-Ensure that both frontend and backend servers are properly configured for deployment.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to the open-source community for providing tools and libraries that made this project possible.

----

 *This README was generated as part of the MockSchedule project.*